Castello Dei Baroni: History

 The Castello Dei Baroni is believed to be a structure built over what may have been a peasants' lodge dating back to the rule of the Order of St. John.
 In around 1783, during the magistracy of Grand Master Emmanuel de Rohan-Polduc, peasants built a roofed structure in the land owned by a Maltese noble family.
-The structure was originally a small Maltese farmhouse, today consisting of at least one room, which may have been used at some point in the 18th-century as a hunting lodge.
+The structure was originally a small Maltese farmhouse, today consisting of at least one room, which may have been used at some point in the 18th century as a hunting lodge.
 It may have been used by the knights of the Order of St. John, but there is no historic certainty over such claim.

-In the 20th-century, the site of the present Castello Dei Baroni was an uncultivated agricultural field incorporating the 18th-century building and rubble walls.
-Sometimes in the early 20th-century, the Attard Montalto family built the Castello Dei Baroni, presumably named after the Barons of the family, and used it as a country residence.
+In the 20th century, the site of the present Castello Dei Baroni was an uncultivated agricultural field incorporating the 18th-century building and rubble walls.
+Sometime in the early 20th century, the Attard Montalto family built the Castello Dei Baroni, presumably named after the Barons of the family, and used it as a country residence.
 The Barons probably used it as a hunting lodge, and thus it may be said to have been a baronial hunting lodge.

 Adrian Busietta, the later owner of the residence, was born on 14 January 1935 to William Busietta and Evelyn (née Casolani), a working-class family, and lived his early life in Sliema.
 He was introduced to his eventual wife, Eileen "dei Conti" Sant Fournier, by his uncle John Fleri who worked for the Sant Fournier family.
 The encounter is said to have led to an arranged marriage; Busietta had always estranged his wife whom he married on 10 October 1958, and who bore him three children: Hadrian Jr., Rowena and Fiona.
-His marriage to Eileen was a turning point from a simple clerk to a prosperous life and opened before him a number of career opportunities such as a banker, businessman, and the President of the Malta Chamber of Commerce.
+His marriage to Eileen was a turning point from a simple clerk to a prosperous life and opened before him a number of career opportunities such as a banker, businessman, and the president of the Malta Chamber of Commerce.
 After Busietta gained access to his wife and family business, he spent money on luxurious goods, creating several financial debts, and was partially to blame for the liquidation of the many companies and assets owned by the family.
 Busietta had an extra matrimonial relationship with his mistress, Maria "Marie Angelique" Caruana, during which period they had a child.
 In 1975 Busietta and Eileen separated and went to live apart, with Eileen gaining custody of the children.
 Busietta and his wife eventually entered a divorce process, which eventually succeeded in 1978.
 After some years, Eileen entered into a relationship with a man named Vince, whom also fathered his step-children.